J. Chris Patrick, MA, ATC

 P.O.
 Box 14485

 Gainesville, FL 32604-2485

-Chris Patrick joined the UF Staff in 1970 and is in his 38th year with the University of Florida.
+Chris Patrick joined the University of Florida Staff in 1970 and is in his 38th year with the University of Florida.
 As the Assistant Athletics Director for Sports Health, he is an integral part of the University of Florida’s total sports medicine staff.
-Patrick supervises a staff of 10 full-time athletic trainers and two full-time dieticians that are responsible to care for and to provide prevention and rehabilitation of injuries for each Gator student-athlete.
+Patrick supervises a staff of 10 full-time athletic trainers and two full-time dietitians that are responsible to care for and to provide prevention and rehabilitation of injuries for each Gator student-athlete.
 Patrick also administers the alcohol and drug testing program and handles the travel logistics for the Gator football team.